 Ready to go abroad?
 We’re here to help.
-We’ve created this section as a guide to help you prepare for your study abroad experience.
+We’ve created this section and required pre-departure orientations as a guide to help you prepare for your study abroad experience.

 Communicating while abroad can be tricky due to time zone differences and resources.
 Luckily, technology has made staying in touch easier.
 You don’t have to spend a lot of money to call home – consider the following: